jrothlander/music/SheetMusic/ReadMe.md

 I have my own custom DAW application to build 8-bit music using the POKEY chip emulator.
 My app supports outputting sheet music, and therefore I provide it with the music.
-If you have any suggestions to improve the sheet music, please reach out and let me know.
+I am open to suggestions on how to improve the sheet music.